 Lastly, another option is to hire a project manager.
 This is for companies with a bigger budget, because there is a middle man per se, but it could save you a lot of time and money in the long run.
 You can do this on both Freelancer and Upwork, or locally.
-Startups are also entering this space, once such company is Ziptask, whom focuses on helping people find developers.
-They’re a Techstars company I noticed covered by TechCrunch, they are a “fully managed outsourcing platform” that allows you to capitalize on the lower cost of labor in developing countries, while leaving issues commonly found in freelance marketplaces (communication, negotiation, management, etc.) up to a project manager.
-This is intriguing because I think anyone who has used outsourcing websites (even successfully) can agree, there’s a process of trial and error.
+A project manager allows you to capitalize on the lower cost of labor in developing countries, while leaving issues commonly found in freelance marketplaces (communication, negotiation, management, etc.) up to a project manager.
+I think anyone who has used outsourced (even successfully) can agree, there’s a process of trial and error.
 And it isn’t until you’ve wasted a lot of time and money, that you realize that you could have used a project manager.
-This, on paper, should eliminate language barriers and ambiguity in assignments.
+This, on paper, should eliminate language barriers and ambiguity in assignments with a good project manager.
 The project manager model is best if you’re a non-tech entrepreneur looking to outsource development, another option is to checkout our post on How to Outsource Web Development.
-(Update: Ziptask no longer offers project management.)

 What are your experiences in with Freelancer, Upwork, et. al?
 Let me know in the comments below!